 8.1 How long do you grill shrimp on the grill?

-Typically, shrimp takes about 2-3 minutes per side on the grill, depending on their size.
-They are done when they turn pink and opaque.
+Shrimp usually take about 2–3 minutes per side, depending on size.
+They’re done when they’re pink and opaque.

 8.2 What temperature should the grill be for shrimp?